Zeek05/batchlist/README.md

 /ll | getlength - get the length of the list in number of elements /il | sizeof <index> - get the length of a value in the list. returns both characters and bytes size in verbose mode /nl | new <filename> - new list, creates a new list with the specified name.
+/rs | reverse - reverse the list
+/ps | pushset <space separated items> <0/1> - push n items to the list, 0 for front 1 for back /rs | removeset <space separated items> - remove any number of items from the list, must exist /ss | sortstr <0/1> - sort the list by string length.
+0 for ascending 1 for descending.
+/si | sort <0/1> - sort the list by number.
+0 asc.
+1 desc., must be integer values.
 ```

 ### Exit Codes